uiua-lang/uiua/site/new_tutorial/Basic Data Manipulation and Formatting.md

 ## Formatting

 Most of Uiua's built-in functions use special Unicode characters.
-To type multiplications and divisions signs, you can use `*` and `%` respectively.
+To type multiplication and division signs, you can use `*` and `%` respectively.
 Then, run the code to format the ASCII characters into Unicode.

 ```uiua help(⇡⇡⇡⇡ Click   )
 # Click Run to format!